Home / Publications / Remote Transformer Monitoring using DRYCORE Technology and DC-5M Systems

 DC-5M Online Transformer Monitoring System

-Remote transformer monitoring is an effective approach to addressing one of the most critical operational problems of oil-filled power transformers — increased moisture content inside the transformer tank.
-Elevated moisture levels lead to a significant reduction in operational reliability and a steady rise in operating and maintenance costs throughout the transformer lifecycle.
+Remote transformer monitoring is an effective approach to addressing one of the most critical operational challenges of oil-filled power transformers — increased moisture content inside the transformer tank.
+Elevated moisture levels lead to a significant decline in operational reliability and a steady rise in operating and maintenance costs throughout the transformer lifecycle.

 Excessive moisture inside a transformer tank can directly cause emergency failures.
-These failures are associated with a critical reduction in the dielectric strength of insulating oil, the appearance of short circuits in transformer windings, and damage to high-voltage bushings.
-Even when moisture concentration is not sufficient to cause immediate insulation breakdown, it inevitably degrades transformer performance, reduces permissible operating parameters, and increases the total cost of ownership of this high-responsibility equipment.
+These failures are associated with a dramatic decrease in the dielectric strength of insulating oil, the occurrence of short circuits in transformer windings, and damage to high-voltage bushings.
+Even when moisture concentration is not sufficient to cause immediate insulation breakdown, it inevitably degrades transformer performance, reduces permissible operating parameters, and increases the total cost of owning this vitally important equipment.

-Moisture content in the solid insulation of a new oil-filled power transformer after manufacturing and installation typically does not exceed 1% by weight.
-During operation, moisture content in winding insulation continuously increases and may reach up to 3% after approximately 25 years, while the recommended limit is no more than 2%.
-This long-term trend makes continuous diagnostic supervision essential.
+Moisture content in the solid insulation of a new oil-filled power transformer after manufacturing and installation typically does not exceed 1 % by weight.
+During operation, moisture content in the windings insulation continuously increases and may reach up to 3% after 25 years or so, while the recommended limit is not more than 2 %.
+This long-term trend makes continuous condition monitoring essential.

 Sources and Accumulation of Moisture in Transformers

 There are two main sources of moisture entering a transformer tank.
-The first is external moisture ingress caused by design imperfections or operating conditions that allow atmospheric moisture to penetrate the tank.
-In this case, the moisture content of solid insulation may increase by up to 0.05% per year.
+The first is external moisture ingress caused by design imperfections or operating conditions that allow ambient moisture to enter the tank.
+In this case, the moisture content of solid insulation may increase by up to 0.05 % per year.

 The second source is internal moisture generation associated with aging and oxidation processes.
-Over a full cellulose aging cycle, up to 0.75% moisture can be generated within the solid insulation.
-Additionally, oil oxidation may contribute up to 1% moisture relative to the mass of insulation.
-As these processes develop, the need for drying transformer insulation becomes unavoidable.
+Over a full cellulose aging cycle, up to 0.75 % moisture may be generated within the solid insulation.
+Furthermore, oil oxidation may contribute up to 1 % moisture relative to the weight of the insulation.
+As these processes progress, the need for drying the transformer insulation becomes unavoidable.

-Up to 98% of total moisture present in a transformer is concentrated in the cellulose insulation of the windings, while transformer oil contains, on average, only about 2% of the total water.
-This distribution significantly complicates condition monitoring, as there is no direct access to winding insulation during operation.
+Up to 98 % of the total moisture present in a transformer is concentrated in the cellulose insulation of the windings, while the transformer oil contains, on average, only about 2 % of the total moisture.
+This distribution greatly complicates condition monitoring, as there is no direct access to the winding insulation during operation.

 Forms of Moisture and Migration Processes

 Moisture inside an oil-filled transformer exists in several forms, depending on its location and operating conditions.
-Free water may enter the tank as droplets or vapor and usually settles at the bottom due to higher density.
-Dissolved moisture in oil is a stable form and is always present.
-Moisture accumulated in solid insulation is also a stable form up to certain limits.
+Free water may enter the tank as droplets or vapor and usually settles at the bottom due to its higher density.
+Dissolved moisture in oil is a stable and ever-present form.
+Moisture accumulated in solid insulation is also relatively stable.

-The most dangerous forms are non-stationary: dispersed microdroplets of water in oil and vapor bubbles inside windings.
-Dispersed moisture forms when temperature changes cause the oil’s water solubility to be exceeded.
-This condition is especially hazardous at low temperatures, where moisture may crystallize, significantly reducing oil dielectric strength.
+The most dangerous forms are dynamic: dispersed microdroplets of water in oil and vapor bubbles within transformer windings.
+Dispersed moisture forms when temperature changes cause the solubility limit of water in oil to be exceeded.
+This condition is particularly hazardous at low temperatures, where moisture may crystallize, significantly reducing the dielectric strength of the oil.

-Moisture continuously migrates between oil and solid insulation during transformer operation.
+Moisture continuously migrates between insulating oil and solid insulation during transformer operation.
 Temperature changes caused by load variations or ambient conditions strongly influence this process.
-When oil temperature decreases rapidly, excess dissolved moisture is released throughout the oil volume in the form of fine droplets.
-Under electromagnetic fields, these droplets become polarized, align into chains, and may form conductive paths that reduce effective insulation gaps and lead to breakdown.
+When the oil temperature decreases rapidly, excess dissolved moisture is released throughout the oil volume in the form of fine droplets.
+Under the influence of an electric field, these droplets become polarized, align into chains, and may form conductive paths that reduce effective insulation distances and lead to breakdown.

 Influence of Moisture on Insulation Reliability

 Regardless of how moisture enters the transformer, most of it eventually accumulates in the solid insulation of the windings.
-Moisture content in cellulose insulation can theoretically reach up to 17% by weight, although much lower values already have a severe negative impact.
+The moisture content in cellulose insulation can theoretically reach up to 17% by weight, although much lower values can already have a severe negative impact.

 Increased moisture accelerates cellulose aging, as water acts as a catalyst for insulation degradation.
-At moisture levels starting from 3–4%, and at elevated conductor temperatures, water may boil inside the insulation, forming vapor bubbles between winding layers.
-These bubbles reduce effective insulation thickness and may cause internal breakdowns, even though interturn insulation strength may still appear sufficient.
+At moisture levels starting from 3–4% and at elevated conductor temperatures, water may boil within the insulation, forming vapor bubbles between the layers of transformer windings.
+These bubbles reduce the effective insulation thickness and may cause internal breakdowns, even though turn-to-turn insulation strength may still appear sufficient.

-The temperature at which vapor bubbles form depends on multiple operational and design factors and may vary significantly across different winding zones due to competing moisture migration processes.
+The temperature at which vapor bubbles form depends on multiple operating and design factors and may vary significantly across different zones of the windings due to competing moisture migration processes.

 Remote Transformer Monitoring and Moisture Diagnostics

-From the perspective of remote transformer monitoring, the most important task is determining the optimal timing for insulation drying procedures.
-This decision cannot rely solely on standard threshold values; it must consider individual transformer design features, oil properties, aging state, and operating conditions.
+From the perspective of remote transformer monitoring, the most important task is to determine the optimal timing for insulation drying procedures.
+This decision cannot rely solely on standard threshold values; it must take into account individual transformer design features, oil properties, aging condition, and operating conditions.

-Several methodological approaches exist for estimating moisture content in solid insulation.
-Laboratory analysis offers high accuracy but is labor-intensive and unsuitable for continuous monitoring.
-Calculation-based methods using equilibrium distribution curves require real-time oil moisture sensors and are convenient for monitoring systems but have limited accuracy, especially as oil properties change with aging.
-Direct moisture sensors installed in solid insulation offer promising potential, though long-term operational experience with such sensors remains limited.
+There are several methodological approaches to estimating the moisture content of solid insulation.
+Laboratory analysis offers high accuracy; however, it is labor-intensive and unsuitable for continuous monitoring.
+Calculation-based methods using equilibrium distribution curves require real-time oil moisture sensors and are convenient for monitoring systems, but they offer limited accuracy, especially as oil properties change with aging.
+Direct moisture sensors installed in solid insulation show promising potential, although long-term operational experience with such sensors remains limited.

 In practice, continuous monitoring systems typically rely on calculated moisture estimates supported by oil moisture sensors and analytical software.